Locality of connective constants: Bridges and the bridge constant

-This theorem extends that of Hammersley and Welsh \cite{HW62} for lattices, and has as corollary that the value of the bridge constant is independent of the choice of pair $(h,\sH)$.
-The proof of the theorem is deferred to Section \ref{sec:pf1}.
+This theorem extends that of Hammersley and Welsh \cite{HW62} for $\ZZ^d$, and has as corollary that the value of the bridge constant is independent of the choice of pair $(h,\sH)$.
+The proof of the theorem is deferred to Sections \ref{sec:pf1} and \ref{sec:pf1b}.